 As Told by Craig Ojawashko

 When I was a very young boy, my mother took me with her to see her grandfather.
-The very first journey was a trip lasting three days on horseback during which we would make camp each night alone the way.
+The very first journey was a trip lasting four days on horseback during which we would make camp each night alone the way.
 Mother had made provisions for both of us and put them in her saddlebags.

-Mother lifts the flap, steps into the tipi and then holds the flap open for me to follow her.
+Mother lifts the flap, steps into the wikwam and then holds the flap open for me to follow her.
 When I was also inside, she let the flap back down which shut out the daylight.
 Except for a very dim light coming in from the smoke hole above, it was dark inside and it takes my eyes a long time to adjust to this darkness.

-I sit down on a mat next to the fire pit, then turn to look at my mother who moves back to the entrance of the tipi, unrolls a mat and sits down there.
+I sit down on a mat next to the fire pit, then turn to look at my mother who moves back to the entrance of the wikwam, unrolls a mat and sits down there.
 I wait quietly for what seemed to be an eternity before White Wolf next speaks.